shadow-robot/sr-ronex/docs/General/RoNeX-General-System-Overview.rst

 - ``/ronex/devices/0/path``: The path to the first detected RoNeX device, all parameters, topics and services related to this device will start with this path.
 - ``/ronex/devices/0/product_id``: This parameter tells you the product_id number corresponding to the type of module detected.
 - ``/ronex/devices/0/product_name``: This parameter tells you the name corresponding to the type of module detected.
-- ``/ronex/devices/0/ronex_id``: This parameter will contain the id of the RoNeX module, which will be the module alias if you have set one (as described `here <Using-aliases-with-your-RoNeX>`__, otherwise it will match the serial number.)
+- ``/ronex/devices/0/ronex_id``: This parameter will contain the id of the RoNeX module, which will be the module alias if you have set one (as described :doc:`here </General/Using-aliases-with-your-RoNeX>`, otherwise it will match the serial number.)
 - ``/ronex/devices/0/serial``: The pre-programmed serial number of the RoNeX module, which makes it possible to distinguish between different modules of the same type on the bus.